Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Experimental and Simulation details

 \subsection{DUNE}

-DUNE \cite{Acciarri:2015uup} is a proposed future super-beam experiment at Fermilab, U.S capable to establish the existence of CPV in the leptonic sector.
-The facility is also capable to resolve the issues like mass hierarchy and the octant of $\theta_{23}$ in the neutrino sector.
-Here, the optimized beam of 1.07 MW - 80 GeV proton will deliver $1.47\times 10^{21}$ protons-on-target (POT) per year.
-The far detector of the setup will be placed at the Homestake mine in South Dakota.
-It is a Liquid Argon (LAr) detector of mass 40 Kt and the baseline is of 1300 km.
-The experiment will run for 7 years divided equally between neutrinos and anti-neutrinos.
-It corresponds to a total exposure of $4.12\times 10^{23}$ kt-POT-yr.
+DUNE \cite{Acciarri:2015uup} is a proposed future superbeam experiment at Fermilab, U.S.A capable of establishing the existence of CPV in the leptonic sector.
+It is also capable of resolving issues like mass hierarchy and the octant of $\theta_{23}$.
+Its optimized beam of 1.07 MW - 80 GeV protons will deliver $1.47\times 10^{21}$ protons-on-target (POT) per year.
+The far detector will be placed at the Homestake mine in South Dakota.
+It is a Liquid Argon (LAr) detector of mass 40 Kt and the baseline is 1300 km.
+The experiment will run for 7 years dividing its time equally between neutrinos and anti-neutrinos, which corresponds to a total exposure of $4.12\times 10^{23}$ kt-POT-yr.
 All the details of the experiment like CC signal and background definitions, detector efficiencies are taken from \cite{Alion:2016uaj}.
 The details of the NC events at DUNE are taken from \cite{Adams:2013qkq}.
-The assumed detection efficiency related to the NC event is 90$\%$.
-We have used the migration matrices to reproduce the NC event spectra correctly.
-In a NC event, since the outgoing (anti-)neutrino carries away a fraction of the incoming energy, hence due to this missing energy, the reconstructed visible energy is somehow less than the total incoming energy.
-Hence, using a gaussian energy resolution function can not give accurate result.
-So, we have used the migration matrices from \cite{DeRomeri:2016qwo}.
+The assumed detection efficiency related to NC event is 90$\%$.
+In a NC event, the outgoing (anti-)neutrino carries away a fraction of the incoming energy.
+Due to this missing energy, the reconstructed visible energy is on the average less than the total incoming energy.
+Hence, using a gaussian energy resolution function cannot give accurate results.
+We have used migration matrices from \cite{DeRomeri:2016qwo} to reproduce the NC event spectra correctly.
+We also consider 10$\%$ of the CC events as NC background in $\nu$ (and $\bar{\nu}$) mode.
 For the NC analysis, we take 5$\%$ and 10$\%$ signal and background normalization errors respectively.
-All other details regarding the backgrounds and the NC measurements are taken from \cite{Gandhi:2017vzo}.
+Other details regarding the NC measurements are taken from \cite{Gandhi:2017vzo}.